bahamas10/hue-cli/README.md

     $ hue -H 10.0.1.218 lights
     error: application not registered, run `hue register` first

-Oops, this app isn't registered yet, let's go ahead and do that
+This app isn't registered yet, let's go ahead and do that

     $ hue -H 10.0.1.218 register
     please go and press the link button on your base station